What is the function of the meteorological station?

 7. **Industrial and Civil Applications**

-Weather station data is used in many areas of life and industry.
-This includes energy management, traffic planning, and organizing outdoor events.
-It helps ensure safety, improve efficiency, and meet daily needs.
+Weather station data is important in many parts of life and business.
+It is used for energy management, traffic planning, and outdoor events.
+This data helps keep people safe.
+It also improves efficiency and meets daily needs.

 8. **Automation and Remote Monitoring**